“In Malawi” – the Most Complete Malawi Travel Guide on the Web

 Transportations in Malawi

 The MV Ilala, formally Ilala II, is operated by Malawi Lake Services and is based in Monkey Bay.
-Its weekly round trip starts on Friday (8 am) from Monkey Bay, where the boat returns on Wednesday at 8 pm, after having circled the lake for its 11 stops, getting as north as Chilumba.
+Its weekly round trip starts on Friday (8 am) from Monkey Bay, where the boat returns on Wednesday at 8 pm after circling the lake for its 11 stops, reaching as far north as Chilumba.

-Another boat, the Mozambican Chambo, runs twice a week from Cabue in Mozambique to Nkhata Bay through Likoma and Chizumulu.
-The Chambo is not as safe and reliable as the Ilala, so mind the risk if you go onboard.
+Another boat, the Mozambican Chambo, runs twice a week from Cabue, Mozambique, to Nkhata Bay via Likoma and Chizumulu.
+The Chambo is not as safe or reliable as the Ilala, so be mindful of the risks if you go onboard.

 Ilala Ferry Lake Malawi